Pearl River Delta Air Quality

 Goals of the Network

-Regional Air Quality Index
+Real-time Air Quality information

 Tackling Regional Air Pollution